aditi-560/E-commerce-follow-along/README.md

 We will display the total value of the cart
 We will have an place order button at the bottom.

+Welcome to Milestone 25! 🌟

+Today, we will create an backend endpoint for place order.

+Learning Goals 🎯
+By the end of this milestone, you will:

+Create an backend endpoint that will help in placing the order.
+Steps for Milestone 25📝
+You need to create an endpoint that will receive the products, user, address details You will get the mail of the user using that you need to retrive the _id of the user For each product the order will be different with same address using order schema you created earlier you will store order details in mongodb order collection This lesson will help you in understanding how to create an endpoint that place order.

 =======
 ### Run the app locally by cloning the repository, installing dependencies, and starting the server.